michalkonecny/polypaver/examples/SPARK/README.md

 # Verifying numerical SPARK Ada programs using PolyPaver

-PolyPaver provides facilities for automatically proving SPARK generated verification conditions (VCs) that make up correctness theorems for SPARK Ada prorams.
+PolyPaver provides facilities for automatically proving SPARK generated verification conditions (VCs) that make up correctness theorems for SPARK Ada programs.
 The verification approach relies on the SPAR toolset for VC generation and simplification.
-The resulting correctness theorems genrally comprise the set of numerically nontrivial sub-theorems encoding exception freedom and (optionally) accuracy properties.
+The resulting correctness theorems generally comprise the set of numerically nontrivial sub-theorems encoding exception freedom and (optionally) accuracy properties.
 Below follows a brief introduction to the method by which VCs may be derived that PolyPaver can process and a procedure for working with the options provided by PolyPaver to guide and control the proof effort.

 ## Overview of the example programs